Documentation Index

 - If you only enabled

-cliproxy.logging, look in the Legacy Errors tab
+cliproxy.logging, look in the Upstream errors tab

 I only need verbose CLIProxy request traces